cecrandell/cecrandell/README.md

 📊 Data analyst and full-stack software engineer

-💛 Passionate about SQL, Python, Excel, Tableau, and JavaScript
+💛 Passionate about SQL, Python, Excel, JasperReports, Tableau, and JavaScript

 🗽 Based in NYC